 The bill amends South Dakota law regarding taxidermy businesses, specifically addressing the conditions under which warrantless searches can occur.
-It establishes that a taxidermist's license allows the licensee to possess birds, animals, or fish that have been lawfully caught for the purpose of preservation or mounting.
-The bill also mandates that each licensee maintain a written record of all specimens received, including details such as the owner's name and address, species, and dates of receipt and delivery.
+It establishes that a taxidermist's license allows the licensee to possess birds, animals, or fish that have been lawfully caught for the purpose of preserving or mounting them.
+The bill also requires that any transportation of these specimens to a taxidermist must be done legally, and it mandates that each licensee maintain a detailed written record of all specimens received, including the owner's information and dates of receipt and delivery.

-Importantly, the bill introduces new provisions that limit the ability of representatives from the Department of Game, Fish and Parks to conduct warrantless searches of a taxidermist's business.
-Such searches can only occur if the licensee provides voluntary consent or if exigent circumstances are determined to exist.
-This change aims to protect the rights of taxidermists while ensuring compliance with regulations governing the preservation and mounting of wildlife.
+Importantly, the bill introduces new provisions regarding inspections by the Department of Game, Fish and Parks.
+It specifies that a representative of the department may inspect the written records during normal business hours, but a warrantless search of the taxidermist's place of business is only permissible if the licensee provides voluntary consent or if exigent circumstances are present.
+This change aims to protect the rights of taxidermists while ensuring compliance with regulations.

 Statutes affected: Introduced, 01/28/2025: 41-6-33